Policy: University legislation

 The purpose of this policy is to provide governing principles for the use, content and management of University legislation.

-The University is an independent, self-governing institution of higher learning, authorised under the ANU Act to make legislation covering a wide range of matters.
+The University is an independent, self-governing institution of higher learning, authorised under the Australian National University Act (the ANU Act 1991) to make legislation covering a wide range of matters.
 The University’s legislation provides the legal underpinning for the University’s legal powers, functions and operations.
 This policy provides the University with a high quality statute book, which enables:

 - individual items of legislation to give effect to current University strategy, values and policies; and